Ferdinand Columbus: Biography

 By 1502, Columbus won approval from the Crown for a fourth voyage with the goal of finding a western route to the Indian Ocean.
 Fernando, at age thirteen, accompanied his father when the small fleet of four ships left Cadiz on 9 May 1502.
-Fernando's role on this voyage is not known, but he retained his position as a royal page and received a daily allowance of 164 maravedís—an extravagant sum for a thirteen-year-old page.
+Fernando's role on this voyage is not known, but he retained his position as a royal page and received a daily allowance of 164 maravedís—an extravagant sum for a nine-year-old page.
 This fourth and final voyage turned out to be the most dangerous and difficult.
 While exploring the Central American coast from Honduras to Panama, they were beset by storms, disease, mutiny, and battles with hostile natives.
 After losing one ship, they attempted to return to Hispaniola for much needed repairs but another storm marooned them on Jamaica where they waited for nearly a year before being rescued and brought to Hispaniola in August 1504.
 Fernando and his father embarked for Spain in September 1504.

 When they reached Seville in November 1504, Fernando remained to care for his father who was very ill.
 The expedition had been a failure, and later that month they received word that Isabella had died.
 It was a blow for both father and son because the queen had been their most important patron.
 In May 1505, Columbus died.
 Contrary to popular legend, Fernando's father was not a pauper when he died but a wealthy man.
 The brothers inherited a sizable estate and Diego, as the first-born son, received his father's titles and privileges.
 However, the extent and value of these honors was very much in doubt and would require years of litigation.

-Fernando did not return to court after his father's death.
+Ferdinand did not return to court after his father's death.
 Instead he focused his efforts on the legal battles to enforce the agreements with the crown that granted to Columbus and his descendants extensive rights and privileges in the New World.
 Diego would be the primary beneficiary, but Fernando felt it was a matter of family honor and loyalty.
 The first series of lawsuits and petitions (known as the pleitos colombinos began in 1508 and lasted until 1536.
 In July 1509 Fernando accompanied Diego to Hispaniola when his brother had been named governor.
 Fernando remained only a couple months and then returned to Spain to continue the lawsuits on behalf of the family.